ShawnMurdzek-NOAA/rrfsv2_nonvar_cld_analysis/metarcld.fd/README.md

 ### Outputs

-- `mpas_metarcloud.bin`: Binary file with NASA LaRC data mapped to the MPAS mesh.
+- `mpas_metarcloud.bin`: Binary file with ceilometer observations mapped to the MPAS mesh.
 This is the file used by cloudanalysis.fd.
 - `processed_metar_obs_mpas.txt`: Text file with the ceilometer observations processed to the MPAS mesh (if `debug = 1`).

 ### Namelist Options